ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The `Claims` model must provide a new `iva_id` field, as also specified in the section on backend model changes below.

+This field must now always be set whenever a `CONTROLLED_ACCESS_GRANTS` or `GHGA_ROLE` claim is created.
+The claim is only considered valid if the corresponding IVA exists in a verified state.

 The claims repository currently has an endpoint

 - `POST /download-access/users/{user_id}/datasets/{dataset_id}`